 A large reorganization in BEC is changing processes and workflows for all the employees in the development organization.
-In this interview, ProData-consultant Troels Jakobsen tells about the scrum master-role and the advantages of working in a SAFe-setup, along with how to tackle some of the most crucial challenges in a big agile transformation.
+In this interview, ProData-consultant Troels Jakobsen tells about the scrum master role and the advantages of working in a SAFe-setup, along with how to tackle some of the most crucial challenges in a big agile transformation.

 Interview with ProData-consultant Troels Jakobsen, Scrum Master in BEC

 BEC has a mission.
 The mission is to implement SAFe® and agile workflows in the entire development organization – a huge reorganization that affects everyone.
-As scrum master in BEC, Troels Jakobsen’s most important job is to ensure that the agile principles and the approach to the SAFe-method is embedded at team level.
+As a scrum master in BEC, Troels Jakobsen’s most important job is to ensure that the agile principles and the approach to the SAFe-method are embedded at the team level.
 He is responsible for the team’s ability to handle and coordinate its own tasks.
-In a transformation of this size, the role of the scrum master is to act as change agent, facilitator, and coach.
+In a transformation of this size, the role of the scrum master is to act as a change agent, facilitator, and coach.

 “I help my team embrace SAFe and the agile mindset.
 I support and coach them through the new workflows and make sure that they do not fall backwards but gain the intended value of the method,” says Troels Jakobsen.